Sin-eater

 A sin-eater is a person who consumes a ritual meal in order to spiritually take on the sins of a deceased person.
 The food was believed to absorb the sins of a recently dead person, thus absolving the soul of the person.
-Sin-eaters, as a consequence, carried the sins of all people whose sins they had eaten; they were usually feared and shunned.

 Cultural anthropologists and folklorists classify sin-eating as a form of ritual.
-It is most commonly associated with Wales, English counties bordering Wales and Welsh culture.
+It is most commonly associated with Scotland, Ireland, Wales, English counties bordering Wales, and Welsh culture.

 Attestations

 History

 While there have been analogous instances of sin-eaters throughout history, the questions of how common the practice was, when it was practiced, and what the interactions between sin-eaters, common people, and religious authorities were remain largely unstudied by folklore academics.

-In Meso-American civilization, Tlazolteotl, the Aztec goddess of vice, purification, steam baths, lust and filth, and a patroness of adulterers (her name literally means 'Sacred Filth'), had a redemptive role in religious practices.
-At the end of an individual's life, they were allowed to confess misdeeds to this deity, and according to legend she would cleanse the soul by "eating its filth".
+In Meso-American civilisation, Tlazolteotl, the Aztec goddess of vice, purification, steam baths, lust and filth, and a patroness of adulterers (her name literally means 'Sacred Filth'), had a redemptive role in religious practices.
+At the end of an individual's life, they were allowed to confess misdeeds to this deity, and she would cleanse the soul by "eating its filth".

-In wider Christian practice, Jesus of Nazareth has been interpreted as a universal archetype for sin-eaters, offering his life to atone or purify all of humanity of their sins.

-The 1911 Encyclopædia Britannica states in its article on "sin eaters":
+The 1911 Encyclopædia Britannica states in its article on sin-eaters:

 In Wales and the Welsh Marches

-The term "Sin-eater" appears to derive from Welsh culture and is most often associated with Wales itself and in the English counties bordering Wales.
+The term "sin-eater" appears to derive from Welsh culture and is most often associated with Wales itself and in the English counties bordering Wales.